eriktuck/ei-dev/docs/additional-resources/product-definition.md

 If you're familiar with user stories, you can think of a use case as an 'epic' user story.
 During product specification you will enumerate more specific user stories to motivate development of features.
 However, if it's helpful, you can frame use cases like user stories as "As user X, I want to Y so I can Z." This helps you think through each use case (Y) as specific to a user (X) who is motivated to achieve some outcome (Z).

-#### Product Sketch
+#### Workflow or Product Sketch

-The six panels in this section allow you to get visual with how you expect the solution to work in practice.
+Describe in general terms how the tool will integrate with existing workflows or create new workflows (be careful in creating new workflows, without sufficient motivation, it's unlikely your users will fully adopt the tool).

+A journey map can be particularly effective in visualizing the users' workflow without the tool (before) and with the tool (after).
 Visualizing can really help you avoid pitfalls and identify necessary features.
-Don't feel restricted to this six-panel format, feel free to get creative.
-Storyboards and Journey Maps are both great options for this sketch.
-Jot down any insights you had.
-You can move this section to the back if breaks up the flow of the document too much.
+Be sure to jot down any insights you had.
+You can move the sketch to the back if breaks up the flow of the document too much.

-#### Design Principles & Constraints
+#### Related Products

+List any products that will integrate with, inform, or be informed by this product, especially products that produce data used by the tool, products that receive data from the tool, or products to be replaced by the tool.
+You'll probably have identified a few of these products in the workflow section above, here is your chance to be thorough.
+Add links to existing products if possible for easy reference.

+#### Considerations

 List design principles and constraints.
 Consider integration, hosting, support, adaptive management and deployment but don't get into details yet.
 Your client may have constraints related to software licensing, budget, etc. Listing them here will make sure you don't come back with a solution that isn't feasible.